Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 Now using the definition of the bad set we get

 By Assumption \ref{lm:isoperimetry} with probability at least $1 - C_1 e^{- c_1 \log^2 n}$, for some $C_1, c_1 > 0$, we have $|\Zz_t \cap L_0| \le n^\varepsilon$.
-Using \eqref{eq:size-of-core-ball} and performing simple calculations one concludes the proof. \end{proof} To prove that the whole bad set is small up to time $T$, we will show that dead trees removed in the construction of $\core_{t}$ cannot be too large and then estimate the total number of such trees.
+This estimate together with \eqref{eq:size-of-core-ball} concludes the proof. \end{proof} To prove that the whole bad set is small up to time $T$, we will show that dead trees removed in the construction of $\core_{t}$ cannot be too large and then estimate the total number of such trees.

 \begin{proposition}[The bad set is small] There exist $C, c > 0$ such that

 \end{proposition} \begin{proof} Let $K$ be the graph removed from $G_T$ in the construction of $\core_T$.
 We will first prove that